godot-nim/iConstructor/README.md

 3. Organize the order of material files

    iConstructor processes material files in alphabetical order.
-This means that when there are overlapping composites between multiple materials, they will be overwritten with the last material in alphabetical order.
+This means that when the composite target is conflicted between multiple materials, they will be overwritten with the last material in alphabetical order.

 4. run `nim makeicons` to generate icons.